Rotigotine Transdermal Patch

 - tell your doctor and pharmacist if you are allergic to rotigotine, sulfites, or any other medications, or any of the ingredients in rotigotine transdermal patches.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have asthma, high or low blood pressure, heart problems, or if you have had times that you fell asleep suddenly and without warning during the daytime.
+- tell your doctor if you have asthma, high or low blood pressure, mental illness, daytime sleepiness from a sleep disorder or if you have had times that you fell asleep suddenly and without warning during the daytime or heart disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking rotigotine, call your doctor.